 As you know, just because a person filled out their contact info doesn’t mean they’re ready to buy, especially for a large mortgage.

 Use email marketing for mortgage lead retention to keep your prospective clients in the loop until they’re ready to buy.

-Sometimes you don’t want to wait for the blogs to start bringing traffic into your website.
+Sometimes you don’t want to wait for the blogs to start bringing traffic to your website.
 You may want an immediate push to start getting results.
 This is where pay-per-click ads come in.

 Leverage outside websites to generate exclusive leads

-Now that we’ve done all we can to improve your website and mortgage marketing strategy, let’s look to outside channels, or websites, to further extend your digital reach to generate mortgage leads.
+Now that we’ve discussed how to improve mortgage websites and mortgage marketing strategy, let’s look to outside channels, or websites, to extend your digital reach further to generate mortgage leads.

 Social media platforms

 Social media is another no-brainer.
 It’s free to set up and use and gives you access to millions of people inside your targeted region.

 For example, your Facebook and Twitter pages can repost and share your new blog articles.
 Or you can dip into video marketing on your Facebook page and film a quick clip welcoming your new followers to your page.